LBD.Project questions & answers

 Who are we fundraising for?

 Every year we raise fundraise for a different organization, although to simplify choice and create a collective project goal, we choose a featured organization.
-The organization for 2019 will be announced shortly.
+Our featured organizations are HERE.

 We also love local organizations and want to support them.
 If you have a non-profit you want to fundraise for and our team believes that NGO's financials are in order, we will happily add them to year's project so you can fundraise for your local anti-trafficking org.